 K. Project Changes

-A $1,000 fee payment may be required at the time of the request for approval of any changes, pursuant to Section 26 Changes to the Project.
+A $1,000 fee payment is required at the time of the request for approval of any changes, pursuant to Section 26 Changes to the Project.

 SECTION 22 DEBARMENT

 The Administrator will have the option to reject applications for Tax Credits or deduct up to ten (10) points for the following reasons if the Applicant/Co-Applicant or any Project Participant: